 3 – Price comparisons are useful, but not definitive

 One of the beauties of online shopping is the ability to make price comparisons in a matter of seconds.
-Unfortunately there are unscrupulous online companies that understand this and advertise low prices as click-bait to get you to visit their site.
+Unfortunately, there are unscrupulous online companies that understand this and advertise low prices as click-bait to get you to visit their site.
 Once there, you find that the price doesn’t work anymore, or they have run out of stock, or they are advertising different vintages and/or producers.
 The wine world is as rife with this as any.
-Of course no-one wants to pay over the odds, so do your homework by all means.
+Of course, no-one wants to pay over the odds, so do your homework by all means.
 Just don’t always believe everything you see or read.
-Also, and in wine this is particularly important, the price should reflect the quality and labour invested by producers.
+Also, and in wine, this is particularly important, the price should reflect the quality and labour invested by producers.
 An artisanal wine cannot possibly cost the same as a mass-produced industrial pour.
-So paying a fair price for a better product can be important for both you, as consumer, and the passionate winemakers you’re supporting.
+So paying a fair price for a better product can be important for both you, as a consumer, and the passionate winemakers you’re supporting.

 4 – Delivery fees aren’t the end of the world

 This can be a very tricky one.
 As free delivery has more or less become an accepted standard, most consumers will be put off by delivery fees and other additional costs.
 Wine is not that simple.
 Liquids in glass bottles need care and attention in both packaging and distribution.
 The wines also need to be stored correctly in the warehouse to ensure they arrive to you in top condition.
 This all costs money.
 Online wine merchants offering free delivery as standard are a red flag, often using the cheapest packaging and delivery options, which are never ideal unless you don’t mind the odd arrival of wet cardboard!
 These sites are rare, with most sites offering free delivery only over a certain purchase amount.
 Paying a fee for the safe delivery of wine is not the end of the world.

 5 – Mixed cases and Wine Clubs can be great ways to experience more